Simon Pagenaud: Career

+Pagenaud started karting racing around the age of ten.
+His first major achievement was winning the Volant Elf driver development competition in 2000.
+In 2001 he moved to a single-seater racing for Formula Renault Campus, finishing as a runner up in the championship.

 Pagenaud competed in 2002 and 2003 in French Formula Renault, and in 2002 and 2004 competed in Formula Renault Eurocup.
 He then moved up to the Formula Renault 3.5 Series in 2005 where he finished sixteenth.
-In 2006 he went to the United States and won the Champ Car Atlantic with Team Australia in his rookie season by just a few points over Graham Rahal.
+In 2006, he went to the United States and won the Champ Car Atlantic with Team Australia in his rookie season by just a few points over Graham Rahal.

 With his Atlantic championship, Pagenaud won US$2 million to apply towards a ride in Champ Car in 2007.
 On 13 February 2007, Pagenaud and Team Australia confirmed that he would be staying with the team, moving up to the Champ Car program.
 Pagenaud finished eighth in the points standings in what was a very consistent debut season, with three consecutive fourth-place finishes in the Canadian rounds of the championship.

 After the demise of the Champ Car World Series, Pagenaud in 2008 moved to the American Le Mans Series co-driving the De Ferran Motorsports Acura ARX-01b LMP2 with former CART champion Gil de Ferran.
 He finished 14th in the driver's standings.

 2009

 In 2009, Pagenaud and de Ferran Motorsports took huge steps forward, with the duo taking second place overall in the American Le Mans Series LMP1 class, only 17 points behind drivers David Brabham and Scott Sharp of champions Highcroft Racing.
-The duo of Pagenaud and de Ferran drove the ARX-01 to three wins over a total of ten races and three pole positions, turning the fastest lap of the ALMS weekend 6 times.
+The duo of Pagenaud and de Ferran drove the ARX-01 to three wins over a total of ten races and three pole positions, turning the fastest lap of the ALMS weekend six times.

 Also during 2009, Pagenaud drove in the prestigious 24 Hours of Le Mans in LMP1 for the privateer Pescarolo Sport team in the Peugeot FAP 908.
 The team did not finish the race, completing 210 laps.
 The race was won by David Brabham, driving in the factory Peugeot Sport Total No. 9 FAP 908 along with former Formula One drivers Alexander Wurz and Marc Gené.